asantacroce/dom.mediator/README.md

 # Dom.Mediator

-**Dom.Mediator** is a clean, minimal, zero-dependency implementation of the Mediator pattern for .NET, focused on:
+**Dom.Mediator** is a clean, minimal implementation of the Mediator pattern for .NET, focused on:

 - ✅ Request/Response messaging (CQRS)
 - ✅ Composable pipeline behaviors (validation, logging, etc.)
 - ✅ Built-in Result Pattern handling with typed errors
-- ✅ No external dependencies — just C#
+- ✅ Lightweight with minimal dependencies
 - ✅ Perfect fit for Minimal APIs or Clean Architecture

 ## 📦 Install via NuGet